The Letter/Neon Rainbow: History

+Chart performance

+The album peaked at number 87 on the Billboard Top LPs in 1968, during a fifteen-week run on the chart.

+On Cash Box the album peaked at No. 37.

 Reception

-Writing for AllMusic, music critic Richie Unterberger noted Chilton's strong vocals but called the album "a spotty affair showing every indication of having been assembled very quickly in the wake of "The Letter" soaring to number one."
+Writing for AllMusic, music critic Richie Unterberger notes Chilton's strong vocals but called the album "a spotty affair showing every indication of having been assembled very quickly in the wake of "The Letter" soaring to number one".

+In The New Rolling Stone Album Guide (2004), contributor Greg Kot writes, the "debut album is steeped in Memphis soul, with touches of country and blues, an approach that would remain intact on subsequent releases".